Geisha Walking Lecture

 You will see geisha schools, ochaya, okiya and traditional artisan’s shops.
 There are some great photo opportunities, so don't forget your camera.

-Price: 3,000 yen per person.
-Included in this fee is a set of postcards, a maiko's name sticker, the walking lecture and a chance to ask Peter questions about photography and geisha culture.
+Price: 55.00 USD per person.
+Included in this fee is a set of postcards and a chance to ask Peter questions about photography and geisha culture.
+The walking lecture points out many spots to take photographs in addition to the proper etiquette when walking through the geisha districts.

 Reservations required.